How Long Does it Take for Wood Filler to Dry?

 What can I use to fill larger holes in wood?

-You can use the best wood glues and wood fillers to fill larger holes in wood.
+You can use the wood glues and wood fillers to fill larger holes in wood.
 There are different wood fillers available in the market.

 You can remove wood filler easily.
 If you are lucky and the filler is still wet, you can easily remove it with alcohol and scrape it off.
 If you are dealing with petroleum-based fillers, make sure to wear protective gloves.

-What paint should I use over the filler?
+What paint should I use over filler?

-You can add any type of paint over the filler.
+You can add any type of paint over filler.
 Simply make sure the filler is completely dried before applying coats of paint for a professional wood finish.
-But how about staining?
-Is wood filler stainable?
-Let’s answer this question next.

 Conclusion